varshatumburu/spaceShooter/README.md

 - Health bar for the space ship
 - Score board to show how you are faring so far
 - Power ups like
-  - shield: increases the space ships life
+  - shield: increases the space ships life.
   - bolt: increases the shooting capability of the ship by firing 2 to 3 bullets instead of one at time.
-- Custom sounds and sprite animation for things like
+- Custom sounds and sprite animation for things like -
   - 1. meteorite explosion
   - 2. bullet shoots
   - 3. player explosion